 Our 2005 Employee Stock and Incentive Plan provides the Compensation Committee with the flexibility to design cash- and stock-based incentive compensation programs to promote performance and the achievement of our goals and objectives by executive officers and other key employees by allowing them to participate in our long-term growth and profitability.
 The Compensation Committee believes that providing performance-based incentive compensation is necessary to attract and retain superior executive talent and to align the financial interests of executive officers with those of our stockholders.
 A portion of each executive officer's potential aggregate compensation is in the form of incentive compensation.
 There are two types of performance-based incentive compensation used by the Compensation Committee.
 The first type is short-term incentive compensation in the form of a performance based cash award.
-The second type is long-term incentive compensation in the form of stock options, restricted stock or restricted stock units.
+The second type is long-term incentive compensation in the form of grants of stock options, restricted stock or restricted stock units.

-For fiscal year 2009, the Compensation Committee adopted a performance based cash award plan (the "2009 Bonus Plan") pursuant to our 2005 Employee Stock and Incentive Plan.
-Under the terms of the 2009 Bonus Plan, performance based cash awards were eligible to be awarded to the Chief Executive Officer, Named Executive Officers and other executive officers, officers and senior management based on, and subject to, the quarterly achievement of a specified performance goal.
-The performance goal was for the Company to exceed, on an individual quarterly basis, the corresponding projected quarterly earnings before interest, taxes, depreciation and amortization (EBITDA) contained in the Company's annual budget.
+For fiscal year 2010, the Compensation Committee adopted a 2010 management bonus (the "2010 Bonus Plan") plan pursuant to our 2005 Employee Stock and Incentive Plan.
+Under the terms of the 2010 Bonus Plan, performance based cash awards, if any, were to be awarded to the Chief Executive Officer and other executive officers, officers and senior management based on, and subject to, the quarterly achievement of a specified performance goal.
+The performance goal was for the Company to exceed, on an individual quarterly basis, the corresponding projected quarterly adjusted earnings before interest, taxes, depreciation, amortization, stock based compensation, and impairment charges contained in the Company's 2010 annual budget (or, in case of a budgeted operating loss, to reduce the operating loss below the budgeted operating loss) ("Adjusted EBITDA").